Compliance to SafeEntry, checking of student status and temperature checks at all entry points leading into the Singapore Polytechnic campus.

 Trainees who develop fever in campus or exhibiting signs of respiratory ailment symptom), should inform the lecturer/trainer and leave the campus to seek medical immediately.
 See further advice under S/N 5.

 All trainees are required to submit your contact declaration if, to the best of your knowledge, in the past 14 days, you:

-• have been in contact with a Confirmed Case/Suspect Case/Person under Quarantine Order/Person issued with Stay Home Notice.
+• have been in contact or living with a Confirmed Case/Suspect Case/Person under Quarantine Order/Person issued with Stay Home Notice, or a person with ARI symptoms.
 (Please note that this is on-going and declaration must be made every time your situation changes.).